-After all charges owed to the College have been satisfied, any balance in parenthesis may be refunded.
-A check is processed upon withdrawal, dismissal, or after a Refund Request Form has been completed and submitted to the Bursar/Registrar.
-Students will not receive a refund if they have any Anticipated Awards on their Statement of Account.
-Refund checks may take up to 8-10 business days to be processed.
+Once all charges owed to the College have been satisfied, any balance in parenthesis may be refunded upon request to the Bursar/Registrar using the Refund Request Form.
+The Bursar/Registrar does not begin processing a refund check until Anticipated Awards on a student's Statement of Account have been received and cleared.
+Once available, refund checks may take up to 8-10 business days to be processed.